 Members of the Fifty Year Club Committee focuses on engaging graduates who have graduated more than 50 years ago from DePaul.
 Committee members serve as ambassadors at events, provide input on events and encourage fellow alumni to reconnect with DePaul.

 A great way to connect with students and welcome them to the DePaul family, company field trips for DePaul underclassmen and lunch & learn opportunities for graduate students can benefit both students and alumni hosts.

 Alumni Sharing Knowledge (ASK) is a network of committed alumni who volunteer as career mentors for the DePaul University community.
 Join the ASK Volunteer Network to share your accomplishments, insights, and connections and help open important doors for professional growth and networking.

 DePaul alumni chapters in New York City, Phoenix, Southern California and Washington, D.C., are always looking for alumni to join the chapter committee to help the Office of Alumni Relations organize events and engage graduates in a regional DePaul alumni community.

 For all alumni not living near a regional chapter area, the Office of Alumni Relations has a roster of volunteers representing areas across the nation.
 Volunteers serve as contacts for alumni and friends who live in the area or have recently moved, and they work with the Office of Alumni Relations to organize events such as a Vincentian Service Day.

 Alumni celebrating their 25th and 50th reunion from DePaul are invited to join their reunion committee.
-Committee members contact classmates to encourage them to attend their reunion event, serve as ambassadors at reunion and provide welcoming remarks when needed.
+Committee members contact classmates to encourage them to attend their reunion event and serve as ambassadors at the reunion.